etiennegodin/inat-obs-scorer/README.md

 The model produces a P(Research Grade) score.
 Not all score ranges are equally useful for triage:

 ```
-P(RG) < 0.35    →  Low-signal observations: poor documentation, captive/cultivated,
+P(RG) < 0.35    →  Low-signal observations: poor documentation, structurally
-                    or structurally ineligible taxa.
-Community confirmation is unlikely
-                    regardless of expert attention.
+                    ineligible taxa, or species that consistently resist community
+                    confirmation.
+Expert attention is unlikely to change the outcome.
                     Deprioritised in the review queue.

 P(RG) 0.35–0.70 →  ACTIONABLE ZONE: real potential but not self-resolving.
                     Expert identification or a confirming ID could tip these to RG.